8r14z/coding-interview-prep/README.md

 2. Two pointers

-   Keep two pointers in an array or linked list.
-Usually it's head and tail.
-Keep moving/modifying 2 pointers to achieve more efficient solution.
+   Two Pointers is a pattern where two pointers iterate through the data structure in tandem until one or both of the pointers hit a certain condition.
+Two Pointers is often useful when searching pairs in a sorted array or linked list; for example, when you have to compare each element of an array to its other elements.

    Two pointers can be in the same array/list or different.
 Usually, we compare value at 2 pointers and/or increment (left -/right +) when relevant